 10 years ago, I was charged with a DUI.
 Does this count as criminal activity?
 Should I put yes or no?

-On the face of it, yes, this Marylander would need to answer “yes” to the question that they were once charged with any criminal activity.
+On the face of it, you would need to answer “yes” to the question of whether you’ve been charged or convicted of any criminal activity in the past.

-The form did not ask if you’ve been accused of a crime in the last year or five years; time was not considered at all!
-Therefore, it doesn’t matter that the DUI charge was made ten years ago.
+From the information provided, the form didn’t ask if you’d been accused of a crime in the last year or five years; it sounds like time was not considered at all!
+Therefore, it doesn’t matter if the DUI charge was made ten years ago.

-The fact is, the Marylander was charged with a criminal activity – a DUI – and so, they would need to say “yes.”
+The fact is, you were charged with a criminal activity – a DUI – and so, you would need to say “yes.”

-If they lie and get caught – a likely situation, given that many Marylander’s criminal records are basically public knowledge through the online case search – then the employer could dismiss them as soon as the falsehood was discovered.
+If you were to lie and get caught – a likely situation, given that the criminal records of many Marylanders are basically public knowledge through the online case search system – then the employer could dismiss you as soon as the falsehood was discovered.

-(Technically, most employers can fire at-will employees without contracts or unions for any legal reason at all.
-Lying certainly wouldn’t help someone’s employment status, though.)
+(Technically, most employers can fire at-will employees without a contract or a union membership for any legal reason at all.
+In light of that, lying certainly wouldn’t help someone’s employment status.)

 However, suppose that the question weren’t “charged” but simply “convicted.”
-In that case, this Marylander may have been able to answer “no,” assuming they had not plead guilty or received another type of conviction.
+In that case, you may be able to answer “no,” assuming that you didn’t plead guilty or receive another type of conviction.

-For example, if the Marylander had received a probation before judgment or even gotten the charge dismissed, then legally, they were never convicted of the DUI.
+For example, if you’d received a probation before judgment, or even gotten the charge dismissed, then legally, you were never convicted of the DUI.

 Get Answers to Your Burning Legal Questions!